-Ingredients such as garlic, salt, peppers, baking soda, orange peels and cooking oils can be found in many homemade organic pesticide recipes.
+Ingredients such as garlic, salt, peppers, baking soda, orange peels and cooking oils can be found in many homemade pesticide recipes.
 Herbs, seasonings and other food products also are contained in the commercial pesticides sold at home improvement stores.

 Since the vast majority of garden pests are beneficial to plants, genuine organic pesticides — applied properly — can ward off harmful critters without damaging the environment.

-A number of recipes for garlic sprays combine mixed garlic or garlic powder with other products such as mineral or vegetable oils, onions, peppers, even dishwashing soap, another popular bug-zapper.
+If you don't have room for companion plants, a number of recipes for garlic sprays combine mixed garlic or garlic powder with other products such as mineral or vegetable oils, onions, peppers, even dishwashing soap, another popular bug-zapper.

 Garlic sprays work on aphids, cabbage loopers, June bugs, leafhoppers, squash bugs and whiteflies, reports Comfy Country Creations, a Canadian-based website offering gardening tips and homemade bug spray recipes.